jammer-sysops/adbusters-website-2025/src/content/articles/vibe-shift.md

 So maybe the vibe of the 21st century is contained in a paradox:

 We’ll need to be hard-hearted enough to fight.
-And soft-hearted enough to know what’s worth fighting for. &nbsp;
+And soft-hearted enough to know what’s worth fighting for.